colinxes/Example.ExceptionFilter/README.md

-# Excample.ExceptionFilter
+# Example.ExceptionFilter - Exception filters since C#6

- Shows an example how to use exceptions filters.
+This project includes an sample UI to show how you can use exception filters (not Attributes!) in C# since language level six.